aksh-030/Medical-Diagnosis-NLP/README.md

 ![Screenshot (1644)](https://github.com/aksh-030/Medical-Diagnosis-NLP/assets/74759004/e3c372b8-6f12-47df-934a-4efaf7c975cc)

 ## Scope
-The specifity could be improved to predict the exact disease ailing the patient.
+The specifity can be improved to predict the exact disease ailing the patient.
 This could be done with a stronger data source.